 In post-event evaluation, participants gave the action a score of 8 out of 10.

-Pledges received at meeting for Listening Campaign 2020:
+Pledges received for Listening Campaign 2020 (some added afterwards):

 |NAME OF INSTITUTION||PLEDGED NO. 121s||PLEDGED BY|